 - On June 2, 2021

-- Radiated emissions: radiated emissions from the EUT are not in excess of a given level
+- Radiated emissions: Radiated emissions from the EUT are not more than a given level

-- Conducted immunity: a given subsystem is immune to conducted emissions from other subsystems.
+- Conducted immunity: A given subsystem is immune to emissions from other subsystems.

 ISO 8 is the least clean cleanroom classification.
 A cleanroom must have less than 35,200,000 particles/m3 particles > 0.5 µm and 20 HEPA filtered air changes per hour.